Spray (sailing vessel)

+Spray was the sailboat used by 19th-century Canadian-American seaman and author Joshua Slocum during the first solo circumnavigation of the Earth.
+Slocum departed Boston Harbor in the 36-foot-9-inch (11.20 m) vessel on April 24, 1895 and returned to Newport, Rhode Island on June 27, 1898, becoming the first person known to have sailed around the world alone.

-On November 14, 1909, Slocum set sail from Vineyard Haven, Massachusetts aboard the Spray, bound for South America and the headwaters of the Orinoco River.
-He was never heard from again and no trace of the Spray was ever found.
+Slocum and the Spray disappeared and were never found after departing Vineyard Haven, Massachusetts on November 14, 1909 bound for the headwaters of the Orinoco River in Venezuela.

 History

-In 1892, Captain Ebenezer Pierce, offered Slocum a ship that "wants some repairs".
+In 1892, Captain Ebenezer Pierce offered Slocum a ship that "wants some repairs".
 Slocum went to Fairhaven, Massachusetts to find that the "ship" was a rotting old oyster sloop named Spray, propped up in a field.
 Despite the major overhaul of the ship, Slocum kept her name Spray, noting, "Now, it is a law in Lloyd's that the Jane repaired all out of the old until she is entirely new is still the Jane."